Therapeutic Areas

 Neurodegenerative Disease

-While gene therapies have emerged as promising options for rare, inherited genetic disorders, we believe that opportunity exists for gene therapies to treat broader indications, such as neurological diseases and disorders like Parkinson’s disease, amyotrophic lateral sclerosis, and Alzheimer’s disease.
+While gene therapies have emerged as promising options for rare, inherited genetic disorders, we believe that opportunity exists for genetic medicine to treat broader indications, such as neurological diseases and disorders like Parkinson’s disease, amyotrophic lateral sclerosis, and Alzheimer’s disease.

 Parkinson’s disease is a progressive neurodegenerative disorder affecting nearly one million Americans and approximately 10 million people worldwide.